-3.1 Council Meetings
+3.2 Council Meetings

-- A. Regular Session Council meetings will generally be held at the City Hall Annex on the first Monday of each month for the purpose of conducting business or developing policy. - B. Work Session or Special Session meetings will normally be on the 3rd Monday of each month. - C. Council Regular Session meetings will normally begin at 6:30 p.m. and adjourn no later than 10 p.m.
+- A. Regular Session Council meetings will be hybrid meetings and will generally be held in the City Hall Annex and/or virtually online on the first Monday of each month for the purpose of conducting business or developing policy, per ORS 192.670. - B. Council Regular Session meetings will normally begin at 6:30 p.m. and adjourn no later than 10 p.m.
 Work Session or Special Session meetings will normally begin at 6:30 p.m. and adjourn no later than 10 p.m.
-For any meeting to continue past the normal adjournment time, a majority of the Council members present at the meeting must agree. - D. If possible, only one or two major topics (defined as issues of special interest, controversial, or difficult) will be scheduled per meeting.
+For any meeting to continue past the normal adjournment time, a majority of the Council members present at the meeting must agree. - C. If possible, only one or two major topics (defined as issues of special interest, controversial, or difficult) will be scheduled per meeting.

-3.2 Work Sessions
+3.3 Work Sessions

-A. Work Session meetings will be to develop policy, review programs, and receive progress reports, where no action is expected.

-Each agenda shall contain a segment that is reserved for the Mayor and Councilors to comment on ideas, exchange information, and make announcements.
+- A. Work Session meetings will be hybrid meetings and will normally be held in the City Hall Annex and/or virtually online on the 3rd Monday of each month, per ORS 192.670. - B. Work Session meetings will be to develop policy, review programs, and receive progress reports, where no action is expected. - C. Each agenda shall contain a segment that is reserved for the Mayor and Councilors to comment on ideas, exchange information, and make announcements.

-3.3 Special or Emergency Meetings
+3.4 Special or Emergency Meetings